Smart Fixes for Smart Shops: Transforming Communities Through Micro-Retailers

 It’s early in the morning in the Dandora settlement of Nairobi, but the shutters to Best Price Shop are already open.
 Cosmas Mwangi, the store’s owner stands near the window, ready to attend passing school children who call out for bread snacks – or, more likely, candies – through the barred windows of the storefront.
 Cosmas has displayed these and other popular products right by the window where passersby can easily identify them from the street rather than having to come to the store to browse, and it’s made a difference in his sales.

 Dukas are the economic – and often social – backbone of Nairobi, especially in the city’s informal settlements.
-Dukas are part of Kenya’s “informal economy,” which accounts for 70 percent of the nation’s retail sales.
-In fact, they supply 80 percent of Nairobi’s consumer goods, and are critical suppliers and employers for some of the city’s most vulnerable populations.
-Fifty-seven percent of duka owners are women – who often manage the shops while looking after their children – and most are young entrepreneurs like Cosmas, who is only 22.
+Dukas are part of Kenya’s “informal economy,” which accounts for 70% of the nation’s retail sales.
+In fact, they supply 80% of Nairobi’s consumer goods, and are critical suppliers and employers for some of the city’s most vulnerable populations.
+Fifty-seven percent of duka owners are women – who often manage the shops while looking after their children – and most are young entrepreneurs like Cosmas, who is only 23.

 For Cosmas, Best Price Shop is the key to a future he’s worked hard to create for himself.
 Dandora is known for high crime rates, due in part to large amounts of unemployed youth in the community who are often driven to crime in order to get by.
 Determined to create a sustainable income to keep himself off the streets like many of his peers, Cosmas opened Best Price with savings from his previous job assisting in another duka.
 His father also pitched in to help rearrange the store layout and buy the initial stock.

-Improving the profitability of enterprises like Best Shop has the potential to improve hundreds of thousands of lives in Nairobi by creating more and more prosperous employment opportunities, and by increasing access to a wider range of household goods and foods at more affordable prices.
-However, only 10 percent of duka owners have received business training, and many struggle to make a profit due to limited business skills, poor financial management, and limited inventory.
+Improving the profitability of enterprises like Best Shop has the potential to improve hundreds of thousands of lives in Nairobi by creating more prosperous employment opportunities, and by increasing access to a wider range of household goods and foods at more affordable prices.
+However, only 10% of duka owners have received business training, and many struggle to make a profit due to limited business skills, poor financial management, and limited inventory.

-The Smart Duka program helps store owners to make their businesses thrive, providing targeted training to help them reduce costs, increase profits, and drive economic growth in their communities.
-Through a combination of group trainings and one-on-one, in-store mentorship, TechnoServe Business Counselors teach participants key business practices such as merchandising, cash management, inventory control, store layout, and product placement.
+The Smart Duka program helps store owners make their businesses thrive, providing targeted training to help them reduce costs, increase profits, and drive economic growth in their communities.
+Through a combination of group trainings and one-on-one, in-store mentorship, TechnoServe business counselors teach participants key business practices such as merchandising, cash management, inventory control, store layout, and product placement.

 Before joining Smart Duka in 2016, Cosmas operated his shop using the knowledge he’d earned as a shop attendant, but he worried that he wouldn’t be able to make ends meet forever, and he was already struggling to pay his rent.
 “I did not know how to keep records, utilize my money wisely, source for good stock, and most importantly, how to treat my customers….I was not able to plan well, which made me afraid that my business would fail,” he recalls.